 Benefits: The best way is keep your computer malware-free is to avoid downloading malware in the first place.
 Many ad blockers block malware domains and malicious ads.
 You can also enjoy the faster load times that the lack of ads gives you.

-- I recommend Nano Adblocker, which is based on uBlock Origin.
+- I recommend Adguard.
 You can get it from the Chrome Web Store.

-- Go in Nano Adblocker's settings and enable the filters you want.
-Make sure the Malware Domains lists are enabled.
+- Go in AdGuard's settings and enable the filters you want.
+Make sure to turn on "Phishing and malware protection".